-Recent and Future CPA Funding
+Recent CPA Project Funding

-A total of \$4.4 million in CPA funding has been awarded to projects since the inception of CPA in Great Barrington, for an average of approximately \$700,000 per year.
-These CPA funds have been distributed among the CPA categories as follows: affordable housing 39%, historic preservation 33%, and open space and recreation 27%.
-For future funding rounds, available funds will be approximately \$600,000 per year, from which, as stated previously, at least 10% must be reserved or spent on each of the CPA's purposes.
+A total of \$7.3 million in CPA grants have been awarded to projects since the inception of CPA in Great Barrington.
+These CPA funds have been distributed among the CPA categories as follows: affordable housing 38%, historic preservation 35%, and open space and recreation 27%.
+A summary of previously funded projects may be found in the Committee's annual report to Town Meeting, which can be obtained by emailing a request to the Town's Planning Department.